julen

 The Scream

-I have an inflated The Scream sitting on my desktop; If you don't completely fill him with air, you can bend his arms and make him do the Macarena.
+I used to have an inflated The Scream sitting on my desktop at work; If you don't completely fill him with air, you can bend his arms and make him do the Macarena.
 For a while there, he had a wide assortment of faces that could be scotch-taped over his shrieking maw.

 Seltzer